-This homemade rustic wreath is such a cool decoration!
-I used rosemary from the garden, it’s a cinch to put together and looks great on your front door.
+This homemade rustic rosemary wreath is such a cool decoration!
+I used rosemary from the garden.
+It’s a cinch to put together and looks great on your front door.

-I have an abundance of rosemary growing outside and there’s even more growing up the hill from our house!
-I’ll never be able to use that much rosemary, so I thought it would be cool and festive (’tis the season!) to make a DIY Rustic Wreath with Rosemary!
+I have an abundance of rosemary growing outside, and there’s even more growing up the hill from our house!
+I’ll never be able to use that much rosemary, so I thought it would be cool and festive (’tis the season!) to make a DIY Rustic Rosemary Wreath!

-- Use a round, metal wreath frame, needle nose pliers and green wire to attach the rosemary.
+1 — Use a round, metal wreath frame, needle nose pliers, and green wire to attach the rosemary.

-- Before you wire it, place the rosemary around the metal frame, giving yourself an outline.
+2 — Before wire, place the rosemary around the metal frame, giving yourself an outline.
 Then start attaching it using the wire and needle nose pliers.

-- Then enjoy the most relaxing and best smelling wreath around!
+6 — Then enjoy the most relaxing and best-smelling wreath around!